heiderich/Webwork_AdaptiveHints/tutorial/create_new_hints.md

 2. In webwork, click on one problem part that you would like to create hints for.

-3. In the filter function section, type in a filter name (e.g.'test') and click 'Generate Filter Template'.
+3. In the Filter Function section, type in a filter name (e.g.'test') and click 'Generate Filter Template'.
 You should see something like this:

   ```python
   def C_WeekX_XX_X_test(params):